imad-dft/High-Throughput-DFT-Simulations/Material/Cs₂CuAlI₆/Convergence_Tests/K-Points/README.md

 ![kpoints_convergence](./kpoints_convergence.png)

 ---
-*Note: All calculations were performed using the PBE-GGA functional in Quantum ESPRESSO.*
+*Note: All calculations were performed using the PBE functional in Quantum ESPRESSO.*